The University has a central senior administrative team. They are responsible for the day-to-day management of the University.

 Pro-Vice-Chancellors

 Five Pro-Vice-Chancellors are appointed to support the Vice-Chancellor.
-Their responsibilities are determined by the Vice-Chancellor and the University Council.
+The Vice-Chancellor and the University Council determine their responsibilities.
 These responsibilities currently include planning and resources, research and education.
-The office of Pro-Vice-Chancellor is limited to six years.
+The office of Pro-Vice-Chancellor is limited to 6 years.

 The Registrary